Great Falls Connection

 More Stories

-The Great Falls Garden Club delivered 20 holiday tabletop greenery arrangements to show support and appreciation for the Fairfax County police officers at the Reston station.
+“We live in exciting times for our region, where the innovation economy is constantly evolving and growing.
+I look forward to working in the new Congress with my colleagues to forge pro-growth policies that will boost the innovation economy even further." – Barbara Comstock

-Week in Great Falls
+Great Falls Grange Revisited

+Community groups coming together to take over operations of the historic building.

+“Great Falls doesn’t have a gravity point,” says Jorge Adeler, owner of Adeler Jewelers in the Great Falls Village Centre.
+“It doesn’t have a place that unifies the community … Great Falls never has enjoyed a place that we can call ours.”